-CREAte is the Kent School of Architecture and Planning humanities based research centre.
-We are committed to the cultivation of humanistic values and ethical responsibility, through the exploration of cultural and social contexts within constantly evolving European and national identities.
-Based in the Faculty of Humanities at Kent, our Centre collaborates with other faculty Centres and colleagues, widening the scope of our investigations into problems effecting architectural culture, such as ecological changes, demographic shifts, and historiographic debates.
-Much of our work focusses on heritage issues, including not only the conservation of physical material, but also the constant re-evaluation of cultural significance through interpretation and physical adaptation.
-We are committed to the exploration of new digital media to reconstruct and reinterpret historic sites in a manner that is accessible to wider publics.
+Based in the Faculty of Humanities at Kent, our Centre collaborates with other faculty Centres and colleagues, widening the scope of our investigations into problems affecting architectural cultures, such as ecological changes, demographic shifts, and historiographic debates.
+Much of our work focus on heritage issues, including not only the conservation of physical material but also the constant re-evaluation of cultural significance through interpretation and physical adaptation.
+We are committed to the exploration of new digital media to reconstruct and reinterpret historic sites in a manner that is accessible to the wider public.

 CREAte members engage in wide-ranging activities, serving as journal editors, members of trans-European architectural societies, and professional consultants nationally and locally in Kent.